FrameworkComputer/linux-docs/ubuntu-22.04-fw-16.md

 - Update your Ubuntu install's packages.
 - Install the recommended OEM kernel and provide you with an alert should the OEM kernel needing updating.
+- Allow both CPU and platform drivers to be simultaneously active.

 &nbsp; &nbsp; &nbsp; &nbsp;